C11online/dex2/README.md

 ### `cat selector > .env`

 ## operation tests for  DEX-core-smart-contracts
-Testing exchange operations swap tokenA / tokenB, swap tokenB / tokenA, provde liquidity and return liquidity.
+Testing dex operations: swap tokenA / tokenB, swap tokenB / tokenA, provde liquidity and return liquidity.
+During tests observe that that the change in the client's balances during operations is equal to the mathematics embedded in the smart contract.

 ### `npm run test:swapA`
 * before run can change on line`1` of `dcLT-dp0-swapA.test.js` swap qty `const qtyA = 5000000000000;`